mattpeebles/book-commons-api/README.md

 `/users/:userId/add/:listId`

+- *post `/wishlist` now adds the wishlist to user automatically*
 - adds wishlist id to wishlists array
 - must have id of user in request body passed in as userId

 `users/:userId/delete/:listId`
+- *delete `/wishlist/:listId` now removes the wishlist from user automatically*
 - removes wishlist id from wishlist array
 - must have id of user in request body passed in as userId